-The design of the DiDEM project is based on the following observation: while science continues to acquire new knowledge about natural environments, sometimes making alarming findings about their degradation under the effect of anthropogenic activities, their consideration by decision-makers and civil society rarely take this findings into deep consideration with regard to the issues at stake.
+The design of the DiDEM project is based on the following observation: while science continues to acquire new knowledge about natural environments, sometimes making alarming findings about their degradation under the effect of anthropogenic activities, decision-makers and civil society rarely take this findings into deep consideration with regard to the issues at stake.
 Strengthening the impact of scientific production on decision-makers, particularly in developing countries, is a priority for the international community.

 The project covers the Mozambique Channel area, considered the second tropical marine biodiversity hotspot in the world, up to the area east of Madagascar, where we can find a few thousand seamounts.
 The geological stability of the continental coasts and the hydrodynamic regime of the canal and its currents make the coastal and pelagic ecosystems of this area rich and diversified, very productive and characterized by a high degree of connectivity, which plays an essential role in maintaining this exceptional biodiversity.

 DiDEM promotes the results of research programs coordinated by the IRD and relies on the networks of academic, institutional and local partnerships set up by the Institute's teams within the WIO perimeter.
 It aims to mobilize part of the scientific community, already involved in the WIO's fields, in a multidisciplinary approach that is inclusive of civil society, to disseminate scientific knowledge to regional institutions, national authorities and local communities with responsibilities in the management of coastal and marine environments, and to strengthen the capacities of professionals and students in the region through an intersectoral approach.

 The aim will thus be to promote porosity between the world of research and society in the countries concerned, in order to:

 - Deploy innovative methodologies and tools for decision support to WIO decision-makers